 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has two items that qualify for reporting in this category.
 They are the pension and other postemployment benefits related items reported in the government-wide statement of net position.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-A deferred outflow is recognized for pension and other postemployment benefit related items.
 These amounts are expensed in the plan year in which they apply.